hengjiUSTC/manta/examples/minegame/README.md

 # AI-Assisted Minesweeper Game Development

-A documentation of building a Minesweeper game with Manta AI assistant.
+A documentation of building a Minesweeper game with MantaCoder AI assistant.

 ## Part 1: Initial Development